Liverpool Roller Birds

-Liverpool Roller Birds (LRB) are a flat-track roller derby team based in Liverpool, Merseyside.
+The Liverpool Roller Birds (LRB) are a flat-track roller derby team based in Liverpool, Merseyside.
 They joined the United Kingdom Roller Derby Association (UKRDA) in 2015, and became a member of the WFTDA Apprentice Program in December 2018.
 They graduated as full members of the Women's Flat Track Derby Association (WFTDA) in February 2019.

 League history

 Dreamt up and named as skaters Mickey and Ginny Flynn travelled home from roller derby practice in Manchester, the league came into being in November 2009 with initial support from Rainy City Roller Derby.

-The league made their game debut at the 2010 Great Yorkshire Showdown tournament in Huddersfield, taking on Sheffield Steel Roller Girls and losing 121–28.
+The league made their game debut at the 2010 Great Yorkshire Showdown tournament in Huddersfield, taking on Sheffield Steel Roller Derby and losing 121–28.

 In 2019, Liverpool participated in their first WFTDA tournament after gaining full membership earlier in the year.
 This was Chaos on the Clyde 2019, hosted by Glasgow Roller Derby, where they faced Glasgow's Irn Bruisers (A), and Kent Roller Derby as well as having an unsanctioned game against Auld Reekie Roller Derby's All-Star Reserves.
 They lost narrowly to Glasgow, 151–147, before coming back stronger and beating Kent 271–91.
 They were also the only team to beat the Edinburgh B-team 184–131.

 The Birds are featured to represent Health and Wellbeing amongst the artefacts in the Museum of Liverpool, including a programme from a 2016 doubleheader.
-The games in question were the Yellow Shovemarines vs Sheffield Steel Roller Girls' Crucibelles, and the Yellow Shovemarines against Vagine Regime UK, an exhibition team made of LGBTQ+ skaters.
+The games in question were the Yellow Shovemarines vs Sheffield Steel Roller Derby' Crucibelles, and the Yellow Shovemarines against Vagine Regime UK, an exhibition team made of LGBTQ+ skaters.
 The league's Bethany Gwynn-Adams (Pen Gwyn) is quoted on the inclusivity of roller derby, saying "patterns of LGBT acceptance crop up in other teams as well, roller derby just seems to attract us and I can see why!"

 League Structure

 Liverpool Roller Birds have two travel teams: the Sisters of Mersey (A) and the Yellow Shovemarines (B).

+New skaters to the league are referred to as 'Hatchlings.'